Rustin170506/ticdc.slide/slides.md

 </div>

 <!--
-The mounter is responsible for converting the row kv into row changes.
+Mounter.
 Because the row kv is not easy to handle.
 We have to use the schema information to convert it.
+We can not directly send a bunch of bytes to the downstream.

 As you can see, we have Value and OldValue.
 We can use the schema information to convert them into Columns and PreColumns.